Wooga: Games

-Wooga GmbH develops so-called casual games.
+Wooga GmbH develops casual games.
 These are games for mobile devices such as smartphones and tablets that players do not play for long at a stretch.
 Since focusing on story-driven casual games, the Berlin-based developer studio has been producing plot-driven games aimed primarily at female casual gamers.

-The games developed for Facebook are so-called social games.
+The games developed for Facebook are social games.
 Here users exchange ideas, share their success or help each other in the respective game worlds.
 These types of games generate reach by using viral marketing, whereby players can invite their friends to a game via Facebook.